Black Bart may have staged the most dignified robberies of the Old West.

 The Legend Of Black Bart Begins

-Black Bart, as he eventually took to calling himself after reading the name in a story, was born Charles Boles, or possibly Charles Bolton.
-Some say he emigrated from England when he was young.
-Others say he was born in New York.
+Black Bart, as he eventually took to calling himself after reading the name in a story, was born Charles Boles or possibly Charles Bolton.
+Some say he emigrated from England when he was young while others say he was born in New York.
 Like much of Boles’ life, the details are murky.

 But like many young men, it seems Boles and his brothers eventually found themselves drawn west during the California Gold Rush in 1849.
 Boles never struck it rich panning for gold, despite many years trying.
 And at some point, Boles realized there was an easier way to get rich.

 He could simply rob the coaches that ran up and down the coast.

 Charles Boles’ robberies were simple.
 He would lie in wait for a stagecoach to pass and then jump out with shotgun in hand.
 When the driver stopped, (understandably not wanting to risk being shot) Boles would demand all the money and gold on board.